galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 |![](/src/tutorials/chip/plotHeatmap_example.png)|
 |<small>**Heatmap example** from [DeepTools documentation](https://deeptools.readthedocs.io/en/latest/).</small>|

 To generate the heatmap we must first produce normalized datasets for the two replicated we have.
-This is done using **NGS: DeepTools -> bamCompare** tool:
+This is done using **NGS: DeepTools &rarr; bamCompare** tool:

 |         |
 |---------|